Seguin scores 2 in last 8 minutes, Stars beat Wild 3-1

 Hunt tied the game at 8:48 of the second during the power play for Cogliano’s second penalty.

 NOTES: Cogliano’s fourth goal of the season was his first for the Stars in five games since being acquired from Anaheim in a trade on Jan.
-14. .
-Dallas C Jason Dickinson left Wednesday’s game with a lower-body injury and is expected to miss both games this weekend. .
-Wild C Matt Hendricks played in his 600th NHL game. .
-Entering the game, Minnesota led the Stars by one point in the standings, with the difference the Wild’s point for an overtime loss vs. Dallas.
+14. … The Wild were playing for the first time in nine days. … Dallas C Jason Dickinson left Wednesday’s game with a lower-body injury and is expected to miss both games this weekend. … Minnesota LW Pontus Aberg (lower-body injury) left the game in the second period. … Wild C Matt Hendricks played in his 600th NHL game. … Entering the game, Minnesota led the Stars by one point in the standings, with the difference the Wild’s point for an overtime loss vs. Dallas.
 Minnesota’s goal differential was 0, and Dallas was at minus-1.
 The teams had split the first two meetings.
 Dallas has six goals in the three games between the teams and the Wild have five.

 UP NEXT